-Modal: The most toxic piece of code
+Modal, The most toxic code paradigm you can write

 Modal (or Dialog) in engineering is generally the most toxic piece of code any engineer could write.